Prcpltwfkwd-TW/EOF/README.md

 # EOF
 ```
-class EOF(dataset: tuple, n_components: int, field: str = "2D")
+class EOF(dataset: tuple, n_components: int, field: str = "2D", svd_args : dict = {"solver": "auto", "tol": 0.0, "iterated_power": "auto", "n_oversamples": 10, "power_iteration_normalizer": "auto", "random_state": None})
 ```
 This package EOF provides EOFs and combined EOFs of either 1-dimensional or 2-dimensional meteorological field.

-If the tuple _dataset_ only contains one array, it will give single variable EOFs.
-If the tuple _dataset_ contains more than one array, it will give combined EOFs.
+If the dataset only contains one array, it will give single variable EOFs.
+If the dataset contains more than one array, it will give combined EOFs.

 ## A simple introduction to EOFs
 Considering a data matrix $X$ with n timesteps and m spacegrids